samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ```

 ## Architecture
-Currently a .NET Standard 2.0 class that is used by a MSTEST project for tests, and a .NET Core 3.0 console app
+The core functionality is a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core"
+- There is a .NET CORE 3.0 MSTEST project for tests, "AzurePipelinesToGitHubActionsConverter.Tests"
+- There is a .NET CORE 3.0 console app for running specific workloads, "AzurePipelinesToGitHubActionsConverter.ConsoleApp"

 ## Example:
 The Azure Pipelines YAML to build a dotnet application on ubuntu: